 Your tax code can be found on a P45, P60 and at the bottom of your payslips.
 If you multiply the number in your tax code by ten, you’ll get the total amount of income you can earn in a year before paying tax.
 The letter shows how the number should be adjusted following any changes to allowances announced by the Chancellor and further details can be found in the Tax Codes fact sheet on our downloads page.

-This is the record that you send to your recruitment agency and/or Crystal Umbrella detailing what hours you worked within a given time period.
+This is the record that you send to your recruitment agency and/or your umbrella company detailing what hours you worked within a given time period.
 This is used by the recruitment agency and Crystal Umbrella in order to raise invoices for the work completed, which begins the payment cycle.

 An umbrella company is a company that acts as an employer to Agency contractors who work under a fixed term contract assignment, usually through a Recruitment Agency.
 Recruitment agencies issue contracts to a limited company (in our case Crystal Umbrella Ltd), this reduces the agencies employment liability.
 The Umbrella Company then issues invoices to the recruitment agency (or client) based on timesheets submitted by the contractor, when payment of the invoice is made, will typically pay the contractor through PAYE plus any budgeted expenses such as Travel, Meals, and Accommodation etc. Due to recent legislation travel and subsistence can only be claimed if you are NOT under any supervision, direction or control during your contract.
 Umbrella companies have become more prevalent since HMRC introduced so-called “IR35” legislation that creates tests to determine employment status and ability to make use of small company tax reliefs.